 Today, fewer Siamese cats have cross eyes as breeders have chosen to try to rid the breed of this characteristic.

-Summary of Types of Siamese Cats
+Summary of Different Siamese Cats

 So now that I’ve explained the different types of Siamese cats, you should understand the key differences between the physical attributes of each type, especially the differences between the modern and traditional variants.

-While the physical appearance of each type varies, the personalities of Siamese cats are largely the same.
+While the physical appearance of each type varies, the personalities of Siamese cats are essentially the same.
 So keep this in mind when deciding whether a Siamese cat is the best choice for your lifestyle and home.

 Watch the Web Story